translatorswb/ASR-API/README.md

 ### Where to get ASR models?

 ASR API is only able to load Kaldi-based VOSK models currently.
-You can find many open-source models for various languages at [Alpha Cepei's website](https://alphacephei.com/vosk/models).
+You can find open-source models for various languages at [Alpha Cepei's website](https://alphacephei.com/vosk/models).

 ### How to integrate models?

 1) Place the model you want into `models` directory
-2) Add it to the configuration file.
+2) Specify it in the configuration file.

 ### Config file